fboucquez/symbol-bootstrap/docs/renewCertificates.md

 ## `symbol-bootstrap renewCertificates`

-It renews the SSL certificates of the node regenerating the main ca.cert.pem and node.csr.pem files but reusing the current private keys.
+It renews the SSL certificates of the node regenerating the node.csr.pem files but reusing the current private keys.

 ```
 USAGE